From Our CEO

 Chief Executive Officer

-The Surrey Board of Trade’s comprehensive Strategic Plan is owned by both the Board and Staff – in partnership together.
-We continue to push the boundaries and innovate the organization through projects, community involvement, advocacy initiatives that puts Surrey at the forefront of discussion.
+In 2020, the Surrey Board of Trade will continue to bring in new ideas for the benefit and value to our members.
+We continue to push the boundaries and innovate the organization through projects, community involvement, and advocacy initiatives that put Surrey at the forefront of positive and productive discussion.

-- And Related to these objectives, can the Surrey Board of Trade achieve new levels of productivity, commitment, leadership and impact?
+And related to these objectives, can the Surrey Board of Trade achieve new levels of productivity, commitment, leadership and impact?

 Our marketplace is constantly changing – paradigms are shifting – and economic conditions are dynamic with new demands – which create new expectations for proactive and responsive leadership by the Surrey Board of Trade.